MicrosoftDocs/sql-docs/docs/advanced-analytics/administration/monitor-sql-server-machine-learning-services-using-dynamic-management-views.md

 For more general information about DMVs, see [System Dynamic Management Views](../../relational-databases/system-dynamic-management-views/system-dynamic-management-views.md).

 > [!TIP]
-> You can also use the built-in reports to monitor SQL Server Machine Learning Services.
+> You can also use the custom reports to monitor SQL Server Machine Learning Services.
 For more information, see [Monitor machine learning using custom reports in Management Studio](../../advanced-analytics/r/monitor-r-services-using-custom-reports-in-management-studio.md).

 ## Dynamic management views